GabriellaViroli/GabriellaViroli/README.md

 <h3>I'm Gabriella (She/Her)</h3>

-A Front-end Developer from Monday to Friday, a boring geek on the weekends.
+A Data Engineer from Monday to Friday, a boring geek on the weekends.

-- 🌱 I’m currently learning JavaScript, CSS and HTML
+- 🌱 I’m currently learning Python, SQL, Data Pipeline and Data Engineering
  - 🤓 I'm a librarian with a master's degree in Information Management
- - 💬 Ask me about UX/UI Design
+ - 💬 Ask me about JavaScript
- - 👀	 Although my current formation is in front-end (JS), I am interested in learning Python
+ - 👀	 Although my current formation is in front-end (JS), I'm currently working as a Data Engineer

  ##